Difference Between Gun and Rifle

 Also, the projectile path of the gun depends on its type but is affected by the pneumatic force.

 Rifles are mainly built for hunting and are advised to hold by both hands with the support of the shooter’s shoulder to avoid injuries after firing.
 It is made up of a helical pattern of loops called rifling.
-Additionally, it can be used for self-defense, in warfare front, also in shooting sports.
+Additionally, it can be used for self-defence, in warfare front, and also in shooting sports.

 Comparison Table